-The Mojito (a Cuban classic) is a refreshing mix of rum, simple syrup (or sugar), fresh lime juice, mint leaves, and bubbly club soda.
-Learn how to make a Mojito and enjoy this simple and delicious 5-minute cocktail all year long.
+The Mojito is a classic Cuban cocktail made with a simple mix of rum, simple syrup (or sugar), fresh lime juice, mint leaves, and bubbly club soda.
+The perfect summer cocktail, it’s refreshing, delicious, and so easy to make!

-In my twenties, I was always too intimidated to make my own cocktails (hence the wine).
-But I soon learned, after starting this blog, that not all cocktails need to be complicated, filled with fancy ingredients, or packed with crazy amounts of sugar to taste delicious.
+In my twenties, I was always too intimidated to make my own cocktails, but I soon learned, after starting this blog, that not all cocktails need to be complicated, filled with fancy ingredients, or packed with crazy amounts of sugar in order to taste delicious.

-This Classic Mojito Recipe is the perfect starting place for just about anyone!
-Whether you already know that you love this classic rum cocktail, or you’re looking for something light and delicious that won’t leave you with a nasty hangover the next day (please drink responsibly), this is the one for you!
-It’s one of my go-to cocktail favorites; right up there with this cucumber gin and tonic and these spicy orange margaritas.
+This Classic Mojito Recipe is the perfect starting place for anyone just learning how to make cocktails at home!
+Whether you already know that you love this classic rum cocktail, or you’re looking for something light and delicious, this is the one for you!
+It’s one of my go-to cocktail favorites; right up there with this cucumber gin and tonic and delicious watermelon margarita.

-A traditional Cuban cocktail consisting of just five ingredients– white rum, sugar cane juice, lime juice, club soda, and mint.
-Light and refreshing, the mojito is popular in the summertime, especially given its combination of sweet, citrus, and minty flavors.
+The mojito is a traditional Cuban cocktail consisting of just five ingredients– white rum, sugar cane juice, lime juice, club soda, and mint.
+It is popular in the summertime, especially given its combination of minty sweet and citrus flavors.

-There are many variations of the Mojito found today, including several made using lemon juice instead of lime juice, or others made with coconut-flavored rum, flavored spirits, and different fruits.
+There are many mojito variations found today, including several made using lemon juice instead of lime juice, or others made with coconut-flavored rum, flavored spirits, and different fruits.

-- Rum.
-White rum is traditional and what is used in this classic Mojito recipe.
+- Rum: White rum is traditionally what’s used to make classic mojitos.
 That said, there are many variations with some calling for gold rum, dark rum, gin, or even vodka.

-- Fresh Mint.
-Traditionally, this cocktail was made using Yerba Buena.
+- Fresh mint leaves: Traditionally, this cocktail was made using Yerba Buena.
 However, I doubt most of us can get our hands on this aromatic plant here in the US, so we have come to love and appreciate the mojito with mint.

-- Sugar.
-Traditionally, Mojitos were made with sugar cane juice, but I didn’t have that, so I used simple syrup.
+- Sugar or Simple syrup: Traditionally, Mojitos were made with sugar cane juice, but I didn’t have that, so I used simple syrup.
 White granulated sugar or honey will work just as well.

-- Club Soda.
-Unsweetened bubbly water that will be added to top-off each glass.
+- Club soda: Unsweetened bubbly water will be added to top off each glass.

 Helpful tools and equipment: